Claire Zhao

 For media inquiries: [email protected]

 Claire Zhao is a business advisory services associate at the US-China Business Council.
 Prior to joining the Council, she interned at the energy security and climate change program with the Center for Strategic and International Studies.
 She also served as a student consultant for the Bureau of Energy Resources, focusing on critical mineral supply chains and clean energy technology issues.
 Claire holds a master’s degree in International Relations from the Johns Hopkins School of Advanced International Studies and a dual bachelor’s degree in Quantitative Economics and Global Studies from the University of California, Los Angeles.
-She is proficient in Mandarin Chinese.
+She is a native speaker of Mandarin.

 One-Year Warning: Navigating China’s REE Export Control Suspension